 John M. O’Brien, Ph.D.

 I am a Ph.D.-level trained Counseling Psychologist who has spent the last 30 years working with individuals and organizations that want to create low stress workplaces that ignite employee engagement, increase productivity, and strengthen profitability.
 However, my interest in the application of psychological principles to everyday life and to business began many years prior to that.

 My exploration of psychology started in high school, and I pursued this as a major at Boston College.
 However, I had little interest in business when I was in my undergraduate training.
 I could not see a practical application for these skills in my own future profession.
 Why should I learn about business?
 This was true as I continued my psychology training at Tufts University and then Michigan State University.
 I was more focused on developing stress management and distress tolerance in my clients.

 However, when I opened a small group private practice with other owners in 1998, I was suddenly thrown into the role of a business owner.
 I quickly developed abilities to understand finances and other aspects of managing a practice.
 Fortunately, I had trusted colleagues with whom to learn the skills needed to run a successful business.
-Twenty-four years later, we continue to provide high quality services to the greater Portland community.
+Twenty-five years later, we continue to provide high quality services to the greater Portland community.

 Throughout my academic and professional career, I have had the good fortune of serving in leadership roles in many different groups and organizations.
 I am currently the Co-Chair of the Continuing Education Committee for the Society of Consulting Psychology, a division of the American Psychological Association.